 The Quality Chop House

 One of the more hallowed Sunday lunches in the city, with a two or three-course option and some bonus snacks.
 The centrepieces are roast chicken and bread sauce; herb and butter roasted celeriac; and Middlewhite pork with apple sauce, served with roast potatoes, vegetables, and bashed roots.
 Olive oil ice cream is the dessert of choice.

 Hawksmoor’s roasts normally change by location, but they share what makes this steak restaurant great: well-sourced, dry-aged beef, subjected to a fierce open fire before being finished to perfection by more conventional (oven) means.
 Roast potatoes, carrots, greens, and bone marrow gravy join a sizeable rump steak.
 Roasts coming out of the kitchen Friday — Sunday inclusive.

-With a cute, warm back garden open for outdoor dining, this Brentford pub that prides itself on a very serious selection of craft beer and tinned fish has resumed its Sunday roasts, with the likes of lamb with hummus and a thyme and pomegranate gravy; trad beef with horseradish and red wine; and a roast pork heady with fennel seed.
+With a cute, warm back garden, this Brentford pub that prides itself on a very serious selection of craft beer and tinned fish is also strong on Sunday roasts, with the likes of lamb with hummus and a thyme and pomegranate gravy; trad beef with horseradish and red wine; and a roast pork heady with fennel seed.

-This Lambeth Road institution is taking bookings by phone for its coveted outside tables with the motto “Bring on the Salt Marsh lamb shoulders!”
-A pretty good example of the vibe here come Sunday, featuring provençal short rib with macaroni cheese for two; a vegetarian lasagna, and more, now ready for indoor diners.
+This Lambeth Road institution says things like “bring on the Salt Marsh lamb shoulders,” which is a pretty good example of the vibe here come Sunday, featuring provençal short rib with macaroni cheese for two; a vegetarian lasagna, and more.